cambridge-cares/TheWorldAvatar/Agents/HistoricalHouse45UtilitiesAgent/README.md

 docker-compose up -d
 ```

-Please disable the `DateTSClientDecoratorIntegrationTest` when building the agent in Docker.
-The test containers are
+Please disable the `DateTSClientDecoratorIntegrationTest` and `QueryHandlerTest` when building the agent in Docker.
-unable to access the local Docker daemon from within the container.
+The test containers are unable to access the host Docker daemon from within the container.
 The test runs when building locally in Maven.

 #### 2.3 Running the Agent
 ##### 2.3.1 Precursor
-In the `root/config` directory, modify the `client.properties` to specify the KG and RDB endpoints accordingly.

 In the `root/data` directory, please place the Excel workbook, and if there is a preceding file, the [mapping file](#13-mapping-file),
 which must be named as `excel.properties`.
 Note that the mapping file will be automatically generated otherwise.

+##### 2.3.2 POST Request Parameters
+The agent currently accepts two parameters.

+1. Client.properties File Path - Mandatory
+This is the file path to retrieve the login credentials necessary to access the SPARQL and RDB endpoints.
+It can be invoked with the `clientProperties` key.

+2. OntoCityGML Building IRI - Optional
+This links the OntoBIM Building instance to the building instance in the OntoCityGML ontology via the `hasOntoCityGMLRepresentation` property.
+It is not required to link the building instances if they do not exist.

+It can be invoked with the `cityGmlBuildingIri` key.

+##### 2.3.3 POST Request
 Run the agent by sending a POST request with the required JSON Object to `http://localhost:3050/historical-house45-utilities-agent/retrieve`.
 Two parameters are required.
 A sample request is as follows:
 ```